-NOTE: With no blocking under the outrigger pads and with the carbody attached to the rotating bed, the jacking cylinders can lift the carbody to clear a maximum trailer height (5) of 1168 mm (46 in).
+NOTE: With no blocking under the outrigger pads and with the carbody attached to the rotating bed, the rotating bed jacking cylinders (4) can lift the carbody to clear a maximum trailer height (5) of 1168 mm (46 in).

-- 1. Center the transport trailer on the carbody. - 2.
-Using the remote control, extend the rotating bed jacking cylinders (4) as required to provide clearance. - 3.
-Back the trailer under the carbody, using caution not to hit the rotating bed jacking cylinders.
+- 1. Center the transport trailer to the carbody. - 2.
+Using the remote control, extend the rotating bed jacking cylinders as required to provide enough clearance between the carbody bottom and the trailer.